 Image credit: Neto Gonçalves

-His first title, Ideas to Postpone the End of the World, was published July 2019 and has sold over 50,000 copies in Brazil alone.
+His first title, Ideas to Postpone the End of the World, was published July 2019 and has sold over 150,000 copies in Brazil alone, while Life is not Useful has passed the 75,000 mark.

 Foreign Rights on behalf of Companhia das Letras.